aboerzel/Advanced-Lane-Finding/README.md

 I implemented this step in lines 260 through 368 in my code in `AdvancedLaneFinding.py` in the functions `_find_lane_points()`, `_search_around_last_fit()` and `_blind_search()` of the `LaneFinder` class.

-I use the sliding window search as described in the classroom samples to find the lane lines.
+I use the sliding window search as described in the classroom examples to find the lane lines.
 First a histogram of the bird's eye view is created and split into a left and right half.
 The maximum peak of each half are the startpoints for the sliding window search.
 <br>
 <br>
-Histogram of the bird's eye view:
+The histogram of the bird's eye view shows the two startpoints for the sliding window search:

 ![alt text][image11]

 The result of the sliding window search looks like this:
 ![alt text][image10]

-The sliding window search works well, but is very expensive.
-For this reason, the sliding window search is only used to determine the first point.
-Thereafter, it is searched only in a small window starting from the previous point, which is much more efficient.
+The sliding window search works well, but its very expensive.
+For this reason, the sliding window search is only used to determine the polynomial coefficients of the first frame.
+Thereafter, its searched only in a small distance from the polyline from the previous frame, which is much more efficient.
 If the search fails at one point, the sliding window search must be applied again.

 The result of the search around the last fit looks like this:
 ![alt text][image12]